Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Computational details

 \section{Computational details}

-We use the \ac{QE} package~\cite{giannozzi2017advanced} to compute the ground state of the wurtzite GaN with the lattice constants $a=5.9523$ Bohr and $c=1.6300$ Bohr.
+We use the \ac{QE} package~\cite{giannozzi2017advanced} to compute the ground state of the wurtzite GaN with the lattice constant $a=5.9523$ Bohr and the ratio $c/a=1.6300$.
 The core electrons and nuclei are described with the optimized norm-conserving Vanderbilt pseudopotential from PseudoDojo~\cite{van2018pseudodojo}, and the \ac{$e$-$e$} \ac{xc} interaction is treated within the \ac{LDA}.
 The ground state (outside the cavity) is converged with a kinetic-energy cutoff of $80$ Rydberg and the Monkhorst-Pack $\bk$-grid size of $6\times6\times6$ centered at the $\Gamma$ point.

 To include the \ac{$e$-pt} interaction, we implemented the QEDFT \ac{pxLDA} mentioned in the main text and the corresponding linear response contribution with respect to nuclear displacements into our in-house \ac{QE} package.
 The \ac{$e$-pt} interaction contains the collective light-matter coupling parameter $\lambda^\prime_{\alpha}$ (see the discussion at the end of Sec.~\ref{subsec:KS-system} and Appendix~\ref{app:collective-coupling}), so the ground state of the cavity-modified solid-state materials depends on the crystal size.
 In practice, we compute the cavity-modified ground state by fixing the mode strength $\lambda_{\alpha}$, and determine the associated collective light-matter coupling parameter $\lambda_{\alpha}^\prime$ for a given crystal size (i.e., $\bk$-grid size), which then enters the \ac{pxLDA} potential.
 Note that we don't change the number of $\bk$ points in the ground state calculations but instead change the collective light-matter coupling parameter to simulate the effect of the crystal size.